vdokane/ContractTrackerMain/README.md

 - Start work items in ADO to keep track of all of this instead of the read me
 -
 - Finish up adding all services/factory <-- or do I want to leverage native DI more?
-- Best way to do business rules and return it back to the client, should it just throw 500?
 - General design
 - Data migration
 - Do sole source tables, routing..